Guest post by Fred Schenkelberg, Reliability Expert for FMS Reliability

 Proactive organizations are those that work to prevent problems associated with reliability before the product reaches the prototype line stage, let alone a production line.
 Reactive organizations wait until fails occur, then deal with the consequences.
 If you are in an organization that tends to react rather than prevent, consider how you should set about changing the culture.
 Effecting change by itself can often be difficult, but I offer a few ideas that can be useful as you confront this challenge.

-- Reflect the current situation back to the organization.
+- Reflect on the current situation back to the organization.

 An assessment that examines the current way the organization includes reliability in its discussions and decisions creates a picture of the process, tools, and attitudes that form the current culture concerning reliability.
 Is the organization simply saying ‘reliability is important’ and then focusing on other priorities?
 This often occurs when reliability is difficult to measure whereas cost is directly measured.
 How are tools such as FMEA and ALT being used in the organization?
 Are they used to just satisfy a checklist or to prioritize work and understand specific failure mechanisms?
 In either case, the degree to which the organization selects and uses tools to make decisions reflects its overall culture.